2022 Guide to Student Housing in Seoul

 Officetels are buildings with commercial spaces below.

-Officetels are similar to villas except that they are more costly and more modern.
+Officetels are similar to villas except for being (generally) more costly and modern.
 The key difference of an officetel is that they usually aren’t purely residential.
-Rather, they are shared buildings that have businesses on the lower floors.
+Instead, they are shared buildings that have businesses on the lower floors.

-While this has downsides, it also can have some great upsides.
+While this has downsides, it also can have some significant upsides.
 Officetels often have cafes or restaurants located below.

 Both villas and officetels in Korea usually come either partly or fully furnished.
 Furniture such as a fridge, desk, bed, washing machine, and often AC is usually provided.